ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 message about reporting the failure unless you find the message with ``--verbose`` unhelpful.

-In the example below, there was a problem with a BLAST option.
+In the example below, an invalid BLAST+ option was specified.
 The error message from the blastn executable returned with the ``--verbose`` option should be sufficient for a user to correct the issue.